lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           parameter set, for example "RSA-OAEP"
           or "X25519".

-  Label   KEM Combiner Label value for binding the ciphertext to
+  Label   KEM Combiner Label value for binding the ciphertext to the
-          the Composite ML-KEM OID.
+          Composite OID.
+Label values are defined per composite algorithm.
-          See section on KEM Combiner Labels below.

 Implicit inputs looked up from SK:

   tradPK  The traditional public key is required for the KEM
           combiner.
-          For discussion of where to get this value, see the Decapsulation Requires the Public Key section.
+          For discussion of where to get this value, see the Operational Consideration section 10.4:
+          "Decapsulation Requires the Public Key" for more discussion on this point.

 Output: